Category Archives: Environment

 Australia’s agreed fire ant eradication program, joint-funded by all states, territories and the Commonwealth, is in jeopardy because only Queensland and new South Wales have met their funding commitments.
 As a result the containment and eradication work agreed under the plan has been cut by more than 50%.

 On this basis, the plan fails and the fire ant wins.
-Urgent action is required to reinstate the full program, or the consequences to sport and leisure, to a wide range of agricultural industries, plus tourism, to the survival of many native species, and to the simple enjoyment of back yards will be dire.
+Urgent action is required to reinstate the full program, or the consequences will be dire to sport and leisure, to a wide range of agricultural industries, plus tourism, to the survival of many native species, and to the simple enjoyment of back yards.
 Continue reading Australia drops the ball on fire ant invasion

 Farewelling the Great Barrier Reef